satoru-watanabe-aw/phom/README.md

 The first three parameters are the sames in drawDiagram.ipynb notebook.<BR>
 The parameter of the original network size is for specifing the size of original network.<BR>
-The parameter of the target network size is for specifing the target network size for nomalization.<BR>
+The parameter of the target network size is for specifing the size of target network.<BR>

 # Sample